Ultrawide formats: Ultra-wide aspect ratios

-Super-wide aspect ratios
+Super ultra-wide aspect ratios

 In 2016, IMAX announced the release of films in Ultra-WideScreen 3.6 format, with an aspect ratio of 18:5 (36:10).
 A year later, Samsung and Phillips announced 'super ultra-wide displays', with aspect ratio of 32:9, for "iMax-style cinematic viewing".
 Panacast developed a 32:9 webcam with three integrated cameras giving 180° view, and resolution matching upcoming 5K 32:9 monitors, 5120x1440.
 In 2018 Q4, Dell released the U4919DW, a 5K 32:9 monitor with a resolution of 5120x1440, and Phillips announced the 499P9H with the same resolution.
 32:9 Ultrawide monitors are often sold as an alternative to dual 16:9 monitor setups and for more inmersive experiences while playing videogames, and many are capable of displaying 2 16:9 inputs at the same time.

 32:9 aspect ratio is derived from 16:9 being twice as large.
 Some manufacturers therefore refer to the resulting total display resolution with a D prefix for dual or double.

 Super wide resolutions refers to that with aspect ratio greater than 3.